 Another highlight, and another temple to visit!
-About 5 km south of Chiang Mai along the Ping River are the wondrous archaeological sites of Wiang Kum Kam.
-This ancient city dates back to the 8th century Haripunchai Kingdom, and would later serve as the capital of the then Lanna Kingdom for a short while until it was replaced by Chiang Mai in 1296.
+About 5 km south of Chiang Mai along the Ping River is the wondrous archaeological sites of Wiang Kum Kam.
+This ancient city dates back to the 8th century Haripunchai Kingdom, and would later serve as the capital of the then-Lanna Kingdom for a short while until it was replaced by Chiang Mai in 1296.

 Though the site has some gorgeous modern halls, the main attraction are the ruins that were left behind!
 Some of the greatest discoveries in the area include stone tablets with Mon inscriptions, Buddhist sculptures, architecture, and pottery.